MarcCollado/collado-io/src/markdown/pages/iomando.md

 ## ⚡️ Highlights

-- Built and launched the [first version of the product](/blog/2013/iomando-10)
+- Built and launched the [first version of the product](/blog/2013/iomando-10) — which I coded by myself
-- Raised a seed round with local angels and early stage funds
+- Hired, scaled, and led both the product and engineering teams
-- Assembled and led the product and engineering teams
+- Raised a seed round of 300.000€ with local angels and early-stage funds
 - Featured as 30 under 30 by Entrepreneur Magazine in 2015